-- 1. Appeals must originate from the student in typed form and must be processed through the department chair, dean of the college, and to the Office of Academic Affairs, in that order. - 2.
-The appeal may be handled as final at any level, with the consent of the applicant student, with a copy of the decision forwarded to the Office of Academic Affairs. - 3.
-If the appeal reaches the Office of Academic Affairs without resolution, the request will be sent to the Academic Appeals Committee. - 4.
-The Academic Appeals Committee shall complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, or other means as deemed appropriate by the Committee. - 5.
-The Academic Appeals Committee shall formulate recommendations based on the results of the assessment.
+- 1. Appeals must originate from the student in typed form and must be processed through the department chair, dean ofthe college, and the Office of Academic Affairs, in that order. - 2.
+The chair, dean or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+After this assessment, a written response must be sent to the student with the decision at that level.
+These processes must be completed within ten (10) business days of receipt of the written petition from the student. - 3.
+The appeal may be handled as final at any level, with the consent of the applicant student, with a copy of the decision forwarded to the Office of Academic Affairs. - 4.
+If the appeal reaches the Office of Academic Affairs without resolution, the request will be sent to the Undergraduate Academic Appeals Committee. - 5.
+The Undergraduate Academic Appeals Committee shall complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+These processes must be completed within fifteen (15) business days of receipt of the written petition from the college dean. - 6.
+The Undergraduate Academic Appeals Committee shall formulate recommendations based on the results of the assessment.
 The recommendations will be forwarded to the Provost and Vice President for Academic Affairs for final disposition.